top of page

 Research

-Please feel free to reach out with questions or concerns to the Acting Director, Paul Hewes
+Please feel free to reach out with questions or concerns to the Director, Paul Hewes

 Email: outreach@padelcohistory.org

-For any questions or inquiries, please contact the
+For any questions or inquiries, please contact Zac Beaver at the

 Scheduling:

-• All research visitors must book an appointment in advance of their visit.
+• All researchers and visitors must book an appointment in advance of their visit with at least 24-48 hours' notice.
 Complete research request form.

 • Research appointments are available Tuesday-Thursday, 10-3PM.